shashwatpatel/Python-Programs/Linear Algebra/README.md

 5) Summation: NumPy program to evaluate Einstein's summation convention of two given multidimensional arrays
 6) InnerProduct: NumPy program to compute the inner product of vectors for 1-D arrays (without complex conjugation) and in higher dimension
 7) Eigenvalues: NumPy program to compute the eigenvalues and right eigenvectors of a given square array
+8) Kronecker: NumPy program to compute the Kronecker product of two given mulitdimension arrays